What Color Should I Paint My House in 2025?

 “Work with your local paint showroom to select the best exterior paint based on these factors, which can greatly impact the longevity of your exterior paint job.”

-• Latex: Though it’s most commonly used indoors due to its low fume levels, Latex paint is another great option for the exterior of your house.
-Like acrylic, it expands and contracts with shifting temperatures and it’s easy to clean.
+- Latex: Though it’s most commonly used indoors due to its low fume levels, latex paint is another great option for a house’s exterior.
+Like acrylic, it expands and contracts with shifting temperatures, and it’s easy to clean.
 Another plus: latex paints tend to be on the less expensive side.
 It can be used on aluminum, wood, composite, stucco, and brick exteriors.

 Paint finishes